 - Tinea Capitis.
 Ringworm of the scalp, it starts as small sores that grow into itchy and scaly bald patches.

 - Tinea Corporis.
 Ringworm of the body, it appears as ring-shaped patches.

 - Tinea Cruris.
 Ringworm around the groin, inner thighs and buttocks, it is most common in men and adolescent boys.

 - Tinea Pedis.
 Ringworm of the foot, it is frequently seen in people who go barefoot in public places.

 What causes ringworm?

-Three different types of fungi, Trichophyton, microsporum, and epidermophyton cause ringworm.
+Three different types of fungi, Trichophyton, microsporum, and epidermophyton cause it.
 These can live for an extended period as spores in soil, and humans and animals contract ringworm when they come in contact with such soil.
 This infection can also spread through contact with infected humans or animals.

 Who is at risk?

-Though anyone can develop ringworm, it is very common among children and people who own cats or dogs.
+Though anyone can develop this, it is very common among children and people who own cats or dogs.
 Animals can catch ringworm and then pass it on to humans who touch them.
 Signs to look out for in pets include: